 Minute Maid Park Amenities

-While the theme of Minute Made Park is the former train station that use to occupy the area, there are plenty more great amenities at Minute Made Park.
+While the theme of Minute Made Park is the former train station that used to occupy the area, there are plenty more great amenities at Minute Made Park.
 Here are some of our favorites.

 - The retractable roof is an amenity in itself as it gave Houston its first taste of outdoor baseball since 1965.
 While the Astrodome was revolutionary at the time, it became known as one of the worst baseball stadiums in all of MLB by the 1980s.

-- Union Station Lobby is the main entrance to the baseball stadium and built just like the former train station.
+- Union Station Lobby is the main entrance to the baseball stadium and is built just like the former train station.

 Minute Maid Park Food

 After years of bad reviews from the Houston Astrodome, Minute Made Park is a favorite among Houston Astros fans.
-Quite possibly the most unique park in all of baseball, this park breaks the mold of some of the “cookie cutter” ballparks built in the decade before it was constructed.
-The Union State train theme, and Tal’s Hill in centerfield make this park a great visit for anyone in the Houston area.
+Quite possibly the most unique park in all of baseball, this park breaks the mold of some of the “cookie-cutter” ballparks built in the decade before it was constructed.
+The Union State train theme and Tal’s Hill in centerfield make this park a great visit for anyone in the Houston area.